 Linux with Encryption and Checksumming Is Hard

-Often with computers, I'll "go down a rabbit hole" AKA "yak shave".
-Part of the problem is that I get so focused on the way forward that I'm taking I want to keep going.
-Another part of the problem is that when I encounter any resistance I tend to get angry and push harder, instead of stopping to look for alternate ways.
-Please keep an eye out for alternatives in here, and let me know what you think I should do.
+Often with computers, I'll "go down a rabbit hole" or "yak shave".
+I tend to feel focused on the path forward, and yearn to keep going.
+Sometimes when I encounter resistance I tend to feel angry and push harder, instead of stopping to look for alternate ways.
+So, I can wind up doing a lot of research in this work, and I thought I would help share that here.

 Right now I'm trying to set up some servers for personal cloud things, for publishing, collaborating, and a few other things.
 There are myriad ways to do this, but I tend to approach it like a software project, with a repo containing scripts that handle the management of the service in a consistent way.